← Back to Community

 2. More lunge-under-fatigue work

 The lunges in training were always done relatively fresh.
-The lunges in the race were done at minute 60+ with two prior sled stations.
+The lunges in the race were done at minute 60-plus with two prior sled stations in the legs.
 The aerobic and metabolic context was completely different.
-The fix is sandbag lunge work programmed after a hard interval session, not before, so the legs are pre-cooked.
+The fix is sandbag lunge work programmed after a hard interval session, not before, so the legs are pre-cooked when the lunges start.

 3. A more aggressive taper